-If the member is dissatisfied with the Board's action, the member may obtain judicial review by filing a petition for a writ of mandate in accordance with the appropriate provision of the California Code of Civil Procedure section 1085.
+If the member is dissatisfied with the Board's action, the member may obtain judicial review by filing a petition for a writ of mandate in accordance with California Code of Civil Procedure section 1085.
 The written notice of the Board's decision will include information as to the member's right to seek judicial review.